 But there's a more simple explanation for why languages disappear: people simply stop speaking them.
 Sometimes people stop speaking a language to avoid political persecution, as was the case in 1932 in El Salvador, when speakers of the indigenous Lenca and Cacaopera languages abandoned them after a massacre in which Salvadoran troops killed tens of thousands of indigenous people.
 Other times people will abandon a regional dialect in favor of a more common global language, such as English or French, to gain socioeconomic advantages.
 Gradually, they may lose fluency in their native tongue and stop passing it down to the next generation.

 Preserving these languages is important, and UNESCO explains why: "Languages are humankind’s principle tools for interacting and for expressing ideas, emotions, knowledge, memories and values.
 Languages are also primary vehicles of cultural expressions and intangible cultural heritage, essential to the identity of individuals and groups.
 Safeguarding endangered language is thus a crucial task in maintaining cultural diversity worldwide."

-Below are six of the thousands of native tongues at risk of never being spoken again.
+Below are seven of the thousands of native tongues at risk of never being spoken again.

 The Jedek language is unique because it reflects the culture of the villagers.
 There are no words for violent acts or competition among kids.
 Because it's a hunter-gatherer community, there's also no words for occupations or borrow, steal, buy or sell.
 However, there are many words to describe sharing and exchanging.